nokyotsu/parrots/en/5_human.md

 because we're burning the stuff down for firewood.
 And this is a kind of terrible indictment of our understanding.
-But, you see, we make another mistake, because we think somehow, this is all right in some fundamental kind of way, because we think that this is all sort of ``meant to happen.''
+But, you see, we make another mistake, because we think somehow, this is all right in some fundamental kind of way, because we think that this is all sort of "meant to happen."

 Now let me explain how we get into that kind of mindset, because it's exactly the same kind of mindset that the Kakapo gets trapped in.
 Because, what has